-With around 76 million baby boomers reaching retirement age starting in 2011, AARP projects that 8,000 per day will turn 65 for the next twenty years!
+Did you know that 76 million baby boomers reached retirement age starting in 2011, and AARP projects that 8,000 per day will turn 65 for the next twenty years!

 If you are among the group of individuals looking toward an age 65 retirement you know that your healthcare options are about to change.
 From Social Security to Medicare coverage, the choices seem endless.
 While some decisions will be your choice, other options will be determined based on your situation and working status.

-Below are five things every person should understand about the Medicare enrollment process BEFORE turning 65.
+Below are five facts about Medicare every person should understand about the Medicare enrollment process BEFORE turning 65.
 Share this list with someone you care about that may benefit from this information as a soon-to-be retiree.

 1.)
 Automatic Medicare Enrollment – Are You Eligible?

-If you receive Social Security benefits currently, you will be automatically enrolled in Part A (the plan that covers hospital stays) and Part B (the plan that covers doctor visits and physician fees) with your Medicare coverage becoming effective in the month you turn 65.
-If you are not receiving Social Security benefits you will need to sign up for Medicare following the standard timeframe.
+If you receive Social Security benefits currently, you will be automatically enrolled in Part A (the plan that covers hospital stays) and Part B (the plan that covers doctor visits and physician fees).
+Your Medicare coverage becomes effective in the month you turn 65.
+If you are not receiving Social Security benefits you will need to sign up for Medicare following the standard time frame.

 3.)
 Financial Penalties of Delaying Medicare Enrollment

 Did you know that missing the Medicare enrollment window can trigger financial penalties?
-Unless you have a health insurance plan through work or as part of a union it is important to get enrolled in Medicare Part B during your initial enrollment period in order to avoid financial penalties for delaying this process.
+Unless you have a health insurance plan through work or as part of a union it is important to get enrolled in Medicare Part B during your initial enrollment period.
+Financial penalties may apply if you delay this process too long.

 If your current health plan doesn’t pay as primary you may still have an obligation to sign up for Medicare upon turning 65.
 Check with your employer to see how your current plan pays when deciding whether to delay your Part B enrollment.
 It is generally recommended to enroll in Part A upon turning 65 regardless of other coverage.